Skip to content

 Continue Reading UK ICO publishes guidance on Artificial Intelligence

 On June 4, 2020, Representatives Anna Eshoo (D-CA-18), Anthony Gonzalez (R-OH-16), and Mikie Sherrill (D-NJ-11) introduced the National AI Research Resource Task Force Act.
 This bipartisan bill would create a task force to propose a roadmap for developing and sustaining a national research cloud for AI.
-The cloud would help provide researchers with access
+The cloud would

 On May 28, the White House Office of Science and Technology Policy (OSTP) hosted a meeting of the G7 Science & Technology (S&T) Ministers to collaborate on COVID-19 response and recovery.
 The G7 S&T Ministers emerged from the meeting with a declaration, in which they expressed their intent to: